Maxwell Frost: Iran

-Israel
+Israel–Palestine

-Frost supports a two-state solution to the Israeli–Palestinian conflict and has indicated his intent to travel to Israel to promote "US leadership in bringing peace to a region that so desperately needs and deserves it."
+Frost supports a two-state solution to the Israeli–Palestinian conflict and has indicated his intent to travel to Israel to promote "US leadership in bringing peace to a region that so desperately needs and deserves it".
 He has called himself pro-Israel and pro-Palestinian.
-He supports unconditional U.S. military aid to Israel.
+In 2022, he supported unconditional U.S. military aid to Israel.
 He has criticized the Palestinian Authority's martyr's fund that compensates the families of dead and wounded militants, likening it to a recruitment tactic of Hamas for the purpose of committing politically motivated violence against Israel.
-Frost vehemently opposes the Boycott, Divestment and Sanctions (BDS) movement, accuses it of harboring leadership from terrorist organizations, and suggests that businesses that participate in BDS should in turn be divested.
+Frost opposes the Boycott, Divestment and Sanctions (BDS) movement and accuses it of harboring leadership from terrorist organizations.

+Frost had formerly participated in pro-Palestine activism, signing pledges with the Florida Palestine Network (FPN) and the Palestinian Feminist Pledge, calling for support of the Boycott, Divestment, and Sanctions (BDS) movement against Israel, ending military aid to Israel, and rejecting the conflation of anti-Zionism with antisemitism.
 In early August 2022, the Jewish news website Jewish Insider published a candidate questionnaire from Frost's congressional campaign that showed a shift in Frost's foreign policy positions on Israel and Palestine.
-Frost had formerly participated in pro-Palestine activism, signing pledges with the Florida Palestine Network (FPN) and the Palestinian Feminist Pledge, calling for support of the Palestinian-led Boycott, Divestment, and Sanctions (BDS) movement, ending military aid to Israel, and rejecting the conflation of anti-Zionism with antisemitism.
 Jewish Insider characterized his responses as a reversal that distanced himself from his past while declaring an aggressive stance against the BDS movement, calling for unconditional military aid to Israel, and stating his opposition to anti-Zionism.
 His campaign later released a position paper that formalized these positions.

+Following the Gaza war, Frost has shown a shift in his views on Israel-Palestine.
+While Frost voted to provide Israel with initial support following the October 7 attacks, as of April 2024 he has voted against providing Israel with further aid, has accused Israel of violating international law during the war, and has stated that "the bombing campaign in Gaza must stop".

 Crypto regulation

 During his campaign, Frost announced a "crypto-advisory council" that would advise him during his campaign.
-He received $8,700 in contributions from Sam Bankman-Fried and his brother and nearly $1 million in help from the Super-PAC Protect Our Future, almost all of it after announcing the council.
+He received $8,700 in contributions from crypto entrepreneur Sam Bankman-Fried and Sam's brother Gabriel and nearly $1 million in help from the Super-PAC Protect Our Future, almost all of it after announcing the council.

+Immigration

+Frost is opposed to building a southern border wall.
+During a January 2024 House Committee on Oversight and Accountability hearing on immigration, Frost proposed removing the Statue of Liberty in response to the Republican bill H.R.
+2, "Secure the Border Act".
+In March 2025, after former Columbia University student Mahmoud Khalil was detained by Immigration and Customs Enforcement (ICE) and his legal status was revoked, Frost remarked that his arrest should "scare everyone."
+In April 2025, Frost traveled to El Salvador with three other members of Congress to advocate for the release of Kilmar Abrego Garcia and others who had been deported without due process by the Trump administration.